ITLabProject2016/internet_technology_lab_project/README.md

     <li>Make form fields more visually appealing.</li>
     <li>If the user enters a username that already exists, he/she is
     shown the same page again.
 Should not be this way</li>
+    <li>Password change form needs to be updated.
+What are the form
+    parameters though?</li>
 </ul>